South Carolina Articles of Incorporation

 Preparing and filing your articles of incorporation is the first step in starting your business corporation.
 Approval of this document secures your corporate name and creates the legal entity of the corporation.
 Only after this approval can the corporation apply for tax IDs, obtain business licenses, sign contracts, and otherwise conduct business.

 - Limits the liability of directors, officers, and shareholders

 - Fulfills statutory requirements to register your business name

 |Agency:||South Carolina Secretary of State - Division of Business Filings|

 Mail or online

 ~7-10 business days by mail. ~1-2 business days online.

 Other Helpful South Carolina Facts

 As you are preparing to incorporate, keep in mind the following requirements specific to South Carolina.
-Your specialist will help you tailor articles of incorporation to your state.

 South Carolina Directors